cerna/dh-cmake/README.md

 explicitly with another optional command, `dh_ctest_submit`, which is not included in `--with ctest` by default.

+Note: if you pass `--no-submit`, you must pass it in the form `-O--no-submit`, because the `dh_ctest_*` commands pass ALL of their arguments to their `dh_auto_*` counterparts, which don't recognize the `--no-submit` parameter.
+Putting it in a `-O` parameter keeps them from throwing an error due to an unrecognized parameter.

 Note that the steps above correspond closely to CTest's [Dashboard Client Steps](https://cmake.org/cmake/help/latest/manual/ctest.1.html#dashboard-client-steps).
 Under the hood, they call the corresponding `ctest_*()` commands.